sodadata/docs/soda-cl/distribution.md

 Soda uses the `bins` and `weights` to generate a sample from the reference distribution when it executes the distribution check during a scan.
 By creating a sample using the DRO's bins and weights, you do not have to save the entire – potentially very large - sample.
 The `distribution_type` value impacts how the weights and bins will be used to generate a sample, so make sure your choice reflects the nature of your data (continuous or categorical).

 When multiple DROs are defined in a single `distribution_reference.yml` file, Soda requires all of them to be named.
-In that case it is required to provide the DRO name with the `-n` argument when using `soda update`.
+In that case it is required to provide the DRO name with the `-n` argument when using `soda update-dro`.
 ## Define a distribution check

 1. If you have not already done so, create a `checks.yml` file in your Soda project directory.
 The checks YAML file stores the Soda Checks you write, including distribution checks; Soda Core executes the checks in the file when it runs a scan of your data.
 Refer to more detailed instructions in the [Soda Core documentation]({% link soda-core/configuration.md %}).